 In 2019, the District provided transportation service to approximately 1,500 students.
 Nearly half of those students were courtesy riders.
 It costs the District $2.6 million in expenditures for the current transportation system; and costs the District approximately $1,400 per rider.
 The District, through the Ministry of Education grant for transportation, receives a grant of $260,000 to remove the fees for riders outside the walk limits.
 This only partially covers the cost of eligible riders (those who live outside of the walk limits of Elementary – 3.2 KM, Middle – 3.2 KM, Secondary – 4.8 KM).
 The transportation system in its current state is unsustainable.

 The District’s goal is to utilize efficiencies and redirect funds to the classroom.
 To ensure an equitable and sustainable transportation system, the District implemented a fee for courtesy riders in September 2020.
 The District also implemented an increase in the transportation fee for International Student Program riders in September 2020.

 When can I register my child for transportation service?

 When will I find out my child has qualified for transportation service?

-Eligible riders can expect to hear from the District before the end of June.
+Eligible riders can expect to hear from the District before the end of June or depending on when they have submitted their registration.
 Once the District has accommodated all eligible riders, staff will review courtesy rider requests on an individual basis.
 Depending on when the application was submitted, courtesy riders can expect to hear from the District in mid-September or even later in the fall of that school year.
 ISP riders will be notified of application status at varying times of the year, depending on when the application was submitted.

 What do I need to register my child for transportation service?